I am a New Zealand artist living in Dunedin.

 It has taken me approximately 60 to 100+ hours to complete each painting.

-I am now producing various products that are available worldwide.
+While at home with my two small children I am now producing various handmade products that are available worldwide including crocheted and handmade Christmas decorations.

 All printing is done in New Zealand and features my original artwork.